Contemporary European law: Soviet Union

 The Russian Civil War, which began in 1917, ended with the establishment of the Soviet Union in 1922, the first concrete example of the application of Marxist theories in a state.
 Years earlier, Friedrich Engels had theorized the disappearance of law as an expression of society once communism was established, inbyarx's classification of law as a superstructure.
 Despite these premises, when Lenin found himself at the head of the Soviet government, he had to admit that it was impossible for people to immediately do without law, as it was considered "necessary to maintain the most rigorous revolutionary order, it is necessary to strictly observe the laws and prescriptions of the Soviet state and to ensure that everyone applies them."
 Many Soviet jurists of that time justified this by arguing that they were in a transitional period, in which the use of law was still necessary, but with the perfection of the communist society, this would be overcome.
 Among those who theorized the first Soviet law were Pëtr Ivanovič Stučka, Michail Andreevič Rejsner, and, above all, Evgenij Bronislavovič Pašukanis, who developed the principle of the correspondence of ends, a foundational element of Soviet law.

 View of the Jagrinskij corrective labor camp, near Severodvinsk.

 With the rise to power of Joseph Stalin in 1924, a true dictatorial regime was established, whose ideology is known as Stalinism.
-Law (which had not yet been surpassed) became a political tool in the hands of Stalin and his most powerful jurist, Andrei Yanuar'evich Vyshinsky.
-Considering law as the "will of the Soviet people" and based on Stalin's thesis that "the extinction of the state will occur through its maximum strengthening," the regime justified authoritarianism and its crimes.
-The 1922 Penal Code disregarded the principle of legality, considering as a crime "anything deemed offensive to the Soviet regime and the legal order established by the government of workers and peasants."
-With Article 58 of the 1927 edition of the code, so-called "counter-revolutionary activities" were punished.
+Law, which had not yet been surpassed, became a political tool in the hands of Stalin and his most powerful jurist, Andrey Vyshinsky.
+Considering law as the "will of the Soviet people" and based on Stalin's thesis that "the extinction of the state will occur through its maximum strengthening", the regime justified authoritarianism and its crimes.
+The 1922 Penal Code disregarded the principle of legality, considering as a crime "anything deemed offensive to the Soviet regime and the legal order established by the government of workers and peasants".
+With Article 58 of the 1927 edition of the code, "counter-revolutionary activities" were punished.
 Judges were formally elected but appointed by the Party; penalties were often imposed at the discretion of the authorities and, in many cases, involved confinement in the Gulag system.